Simplified and Generalized Masked Diffusion for Discrete Data: Model and Objective

 where $\alpha'_t$ denotes the derivative of $\alpha_t$ with respect to $t$.
 Therefore, we can obtain an ELBO that is tighter than that of any finite $T$ by pushing $T\to \infty$.
 This ELBO can be further simplified by letting $t(1) \to 0$.
 As a result, $\E_{q(x_{t(1)}|x_0)}[\log p(x_0|x_{t(1)})]$ goes to $0$ and the ELBO becomes $-\mathcal{L}_\infty$.

-For continuous state-space diffusions, it was shown that the ELBO is invariant to the noise schedule, except for the signal-to-noise ratio (SNR) at its endpoints \citep{kingma2021variational}.
+For continuous state-space diffusions, the ELBO depends on the signal-to-noise ratio (SNR) at its endpoints but is otherwise invariant to the noise schedule \citep{kingma2021variational}.
 We establish here a similar result for discrete diffusions.
 Consider choosing $\alpha_t = \sigma(\lambda_t)$, where $\sigma$ represents the sigmoid function $\sigma(x) = \frac{1}{1 + e^{-x}}$.
 In this context, the \logsnr~is defined by $\lambda_t = \log \frac{\alpha_t}{1 - \alpha_t}=\logsnr(t)$.
 By making a change of variables in \eqref{eq:diff-kl-limit} to make everything a function of the \logsnr, we obtain